Environmental Impact Assessment and Monitoring

 Here, instead of taking activities on the horizontal axis and environmental components on the vertical axis, both axes listed environmental components.
 So, if two components were seen to be linked by secondary or tertiary interactions, they would be marked by 1, 2, etc. And if they are not impacted by multiple levels of interactions, they would be marked zero.

-Why matrix method is better than checklist method?
+Why the matrix method is better than the checklist method?

 There are a set of valuable reasons as to why the matrix method is considered to be better